Mullum Malarum: Plot

 That evening, Kali goes to the nearby Mullimalai to assuage his anger at Kumaran among the Badagas, joining them in singing and dancing.
 While staggering back home drunk, Kali passes out on an unlit street.
 A truck drives over his left arm, which is amputated at a city hospital.
 As a result, Kumaran regretfully fires Kali since he can no longer perform his job adequately with one arm.
 At Valli's prompting, Kali and Manga agree to marry; they have a simple wedding ceremony held at the local temple.
 Kumaran attends and brings a present of cash, which Kali rejects, but Manga accepts.

 Kumaran becomes attracted to Valli.
 After determining her willingness for marriage, he requests permission from Kali who asks him to return the following day.
-Later that day, Kali corners Murgesa, a local grocer who is known for flirtatious behaviour, and offers him his sister's hand in marriage.
-An engagement ceremony for Murgesa and Valli is arranged.
+Later that day, Kali corners Murgesan, a philandering local grocer, and offers him his sister's hand in marriage.
+An engagement ceremony for Murgesan and Valli is arranged.
 At the ceremony, Manga angrily interferes in the main ritual, which makes Kali furious at his wife.
 He physically assaults her repeatedly, but Manga remains firm in her opposition.

 The next day, Manga convinces Kumaran and Valli to marry without Kali's knowledge, but he accosts their wedding party on its way to the temple.
 Kali accuses his sister of abandoning him because of his handicap.
-Valli is filled with guilt and rushes into his arm.
-Kali reminds the onlookers that he remains the most important man in his sister's life.
-Although he still dislikes Kumaran, Kali's self-esteem is restored, and he offers his blessings for the marriage.
+Valli, overwhelmed with guilt, rushes into his arm.
+Kali holds her close, declaring that no matter what, he remains the most important man in her life.
+Though he still harbours resentment toward Kumaran, Kali's pride is restored.
+He offers his blessing.